angular/components/guides/creating-a-custom-form-field-control.md

 #### `ngControl`
 This property allows the form field control to specify the `@angular/forms` control that is bound to this component.
-Since we haven't set up our component to act as a `ControlValueAccessor` we'll just set this to `null` in our component.
-In any real component you would probably want to implement `ControlValueAccessor` so that your component can work with `formControl` and `ngModel`.
+Since we haven't set up our component to act as a `ControlValueAccessor`, we'll just set this to `null` in our component.
+In any real component, you would probably want to implement `ControlValueAccessor` so that your component can work with `formControl` and `ngModel`.

 ```ts